🔤 What is a token?

 - More context = more expensive (you pay for ALL input tokens)

-- "Lost in the middle": models tend to use information in the middle of long contexts less effectively
+- "Lost in the middle": models tend to use information in the middle of a long context less effectively

-- Latency: longer context = slower response
+- Latency: the longer the context, the slower the response

 Strategies for managing context